Remembrance Day: Lest We Forget

 At 11 a.m. on November 11, please observe two minutes of silence in memory of all who made the ultimate sacrifice for our freedom and to honour those who continue in service to our country.

 The Queen’s Park Ceremony of Remembrance will be broadcast online from the Ontario Veterans' Memorial on the front lawn of Queen’s Park at 10:45 a.m. on November 11.
-The 2023 National Remembrance Day Ceremony will be broadcast live on Facebook on The Royal Canadian Legion's Facebook page.
+The 2024 National Remembrance Day Ceremony will be broadcast live on Facebook on The Royal Canadian Legion's Facebook page.

-On November 11, Lest We Forget.
+On November 11, We Will Remember them.